johannbrehmer/pointers/README.md

 (I have too strong opinions on this, but here you go...)

-- Colors, line styles etc should be chosen with accessability in mind.
-Use perceptually uniform color maps ([this matplotlib doc](https://matplotlib.org/3.3.3/tutorials/colors/colormaps.html) isn't bad as a starting point).
-- To pick colors, I like [coolors.co](https://coolors.co).
+- Colors, line styles etc should be chosen with semantics, accessability, and consistency in mind.
+Lots of good points on choosing discrete color palettes can be found in [Lisa Charlotte Rost's guide](https://blog.datawrapper.de/beautifulcolors/).
+Color maps should be perceptually uniform ones ([this matplotlib doc](https://matplotlib.org/3.3.3/tutorials/colors/colormaps.html) isn't bad as a starting point).
+To pick colors (and check for greyscale representations and accessibility issues), I like [coolors.co](https://coolors.co).
-- If possible, colors, line styles etc should be as consistent throughout the paper as possible.
-Figures should have consistent font sizes, roughly matching the paper text size.
-Authors that use small figures with tiny tiny captions are terrible people and regularly eat kittens.
+- Figures should have consistent font sizes, roughly matching the paper text size.
+Authors that use small figures with tiny tiny captions are terrible people and eat baby kittens.
-- Figures should have consistent margins.
+- Figures should also have consistent margins.
 Don't choose margins automatically through `plt.tight_layout()`, but set them consciously.
 I am partial to square panels inside square canvasses.
 I've been using some (rather ugly) helper functions to achieve that, you can find them in [plot_layout.py](./plot_layout.py).

 ### Writing